ashander/ftprime/writeups/branch-lengths-methods.md

 and correcting for this fact;
 the relationship of $f_2$ and $f_3$ to the $f_4$ is an example of this.

-## Divergence
+## Mean TMRCA

-"Divergence" between two individuals is the mean distance between them, averaged across sites.
+Mean time to most recent common ancestor between two individuals is the mean distance in the tree between them, averaged across sites, divided by two.
 Between two groups, it also averages over choices of individuals from those groups.
+We assume that the sets are disjoint, but for computing "self" comparisons -- mean TMRCA of a leaf set to itself -- we correct to exclude self comparisons.

 To compute mean divergence between two groups, $A_1$ and $A_2$, of sizes $n_1$ and $n_2$, the weight we assign to a branch is equal to the number of paths from an element of $A_1$ to an element of $A_2$